ncsu-geoforall-lab/course-website-template/README.rst

-NCSU OSGeoREL Course Website Template
+NCSU GeoForAll Course Website Template
 =====================================

 To see template extending with additional functionality see: